jzuelos/the-rust-book-simplified/Day_1_of_Daily_Rust_Book_series.md

 #### What `rust-analyzer` Provides

-* Auto-completion
+* Auto-completion (suggests code automatically)
-* Inline error checking
+* Inline error checking (shows errors as you type)
-* Go-to-definition
+* Go-to-definition (jump to function or variable definition)
-* Type hints and inline documentation
+* Type hints and inline documentation (helps understand types)
 * Real-time feedback from the compiler

 ---

 ### Working Offline with This Book

 Many examples in this book use crates beyond the standard library.
+(A **crate** is a package of Rust code, like a library in Python or Node.js.)
 To work through them offline, download dependencies ahead of time.

 Run: